welldone-cloud/aws-lint-iam-policies/README.md

 ## Example result file

-Linting results are written to a JSON file.
+Results are written to a JSON file.
 Findings are grouped once by account ID and once by finding category.
 This means that one specific finding is present twice in the result file.

 ```json
 {